-The University of Arizona College of Medicine – Tucson Addiction Medicine Fellowship recognizes the treatment of substance use disorders has been lacking in our healthcare system.
+The University of Arizona College of Medicine – Tucson Addiction Medicine Fellowship recognizes that the treatment of substance use disorders has been lacking in our healthcare system.

 Although one in five Americans has an addiction, few physicians are experienced in addressing addictive disorders.
-Heroin and prescription opioid misuse is epidemic, and overdose has surpassed accidents as a killer of youth.
+Heroin and prescription opioid misuse is epidemic and overdose has surpassed accidents as a killer of youth.
 Addiction to nicotine and alcohol are among the leading causes of preventable illness and death in adults.

 To reduce the enormous public health burden from substances, the specialty of addiction medicine seeks to ensure that: